 By Sister Beth Murphy, OP

-(The Dominican Sisters of Springfield are part of a worldwide Dominican family, the Order of Preachers.
+(The Springfield Dominican Sisters are members of the global Order of Preachers founded by St. Dominic de Guzman in 1206.
 For more than 800 years, Dominicans have preached the Gospel in word and deed.
-The Springfield Dominicans were established in Jacksonville, Illinois, in 1873 and relocated to Springfield in 1893.
-Today, thousands of Dominican sisters, nuns, priests, brothers, associates, and laity minister in more than 100 countries around the world.)
+Today, thousands of Dominican sisters, nuns, priests, brothers, associates and laity minister in more than 100 countries around the world).